Daryes/ansible-roles/roles/init-server_drive_format/README.md

 The fstab will be updated using the LVM informations, only if the vg/lv defined exists.
 Otherwise it will also be skipped without raising an error.

+The role is also able to search for a drive by its own id from `/dev/disk/by-id` instead of its device name,
+which can be useful with some hardware cards or virtualization plateform having the unusual behavior to flip the device name between the disks.

 Notice: when using more than one data drive, the following error might occurs on the second data drive:
 `   Physical volume "/dev/sd?" still in use (...) "msg": "Unable to reduce <vg name> on /dev/sd<previous drive>.`